patrickc01/CRIS.py/Readme.md

 # CRIS.py
-   Analyze NGS data for CRISPR activity and screen for clones
+   Analyze NGS data for CRISPR activity and screen for clones.

-Getting Started
+**Getting Started**
 CRIS.py is a an easy to use python script which analyzes NGS data for user-defined sequences.
 Users directly modify the python script and run they script in the directory containing target fastq files.
-After running, a folder is created in the same directory containing the analysis
+After running CRIS.py, a folder is created in the current directory containing the analysis.

 **Installation and Requirements**
 CRIS.py requires **Python 2.7** and the **Pandas library**.
 CRIS.py does not currently run with Python 3.